fahmidur/systools/README.md

         --omapxaft AFT               Append this string to each output element

 ```

+This started as a build debug tool, but can be used for other things.
+It's mostly a set of optional evals around Ruby's fantastic 'find' library.

+**Use Case**:
+Suppose that you want to find all the library files within some directory,
+that directory has some big sudirectories that you do not want to go into,
+you want to grab all the library file names,
+remove the lib part,
+and output a single space separated line of linker flags all starting with '-l'.
+This script will let you do that with some level of ease.

 Example of finding almost all of the boost libraries in some directory:
 ```
 $ sfind </path/to/boost> --matchunless 'f=~/python|numpy/' --matchext 'a' --omap 'f.basename' --omapxrem 'lib(\w+)\.a' --omapxbef '-l' --osep " "